Syracuse offense stymied by vicious Virginia defense

 Elijah Hughes is so far as good as advertised.
 He scored 14 points, which was nearly half of the team’s points.
 Dolezaj was the catalyst for most of their few electric plays and decent presses.
 Freshman Joe Girard continued to be a promising candidate for a starting job.
 He managed to generate some genuine plays in the second half, and as he progresses, he looks to take on a bigger role throughout the season.
 In particular, as a freshman on a Jim Boeheim team, he looks primed to be an impressive player.

 Next up, the Orange will face a revitalized Colgate University program.
 What would ordinarily be a given, is set to be a fun matchup thanks to Colgate’s qualification for the NCAA Tournament last year.
-That game will be held on Wednesday, Nov.
-13, at 7 pm in the Carrier Dom
+That game will be at 7 p.m. on Nov.
+13, at the Carrier Dome.